michalk-k/Home-Assistant-TimscaleDB/energy-spot-prices.md

 );
 ```

-The next step is to fill the tables with data.
-Because the new CAGGs will add costs to each aggregation, the prices and fees for a period must already be available in the respective table at the moment of CAGG execution.
-As mentioned before fees are to be set manually.
+Next, populate these tables with data.
+Since the new CAGGs will add costs to each aggregation, prices and fees for a period must be present in their respective tables before the CAGG runs.
+As mentioned, fees are set manually.

-How you approach feeding prices depends on how they are collected by your system.
-It might be custom HA integration, Node-RED, an external script or even manually provided prices with SQL queries (for rarelly changing prices).
-The key is to ensure the prices land in the `electricity_prices` table.
+How you feed prices depends on your system.
+It could be a custom HA integration, Node-RED, an external script, or even manual SQL queries for rarely changing prices.
+The key is to ensure prices are inserted into the `electricity_prices` table.

-The simplest option could be a sensor carrying the current price.
-Then, publishing it via LTSS to the database.
-It has however as serious flaw: any - even short - outage of HA might result in missing prices and then zero costs for the period.
-In my opinion such an approach is not acceptable.
+A simple option is to use a sensor that provides the current price and publish it via LTSS to the database.
+However, this approach has a major flaw: any outage in HA can result in missing prices and zero costs for that period, which is unacceptable.

-What works is storing prices in advace.
-The exact solution will vary from system to system, depending on prices provider API, and method of data processing.
-Even if processing is done by HA, the result will be diffrent from integration to integation.
+A better approach is to store prices in advance.
+The exact solution will depend on your price provider's API and your data processing method.
+Even if processing is done by HA, the result will differ between integrations.
 The common goal is to store this data in the prices table.

-Assume we have a `sensor.tomorrow_spot_electricity_prices` sensor, containing next day's prices stored as a JSON array in the entity's `attributes`:
+Assume you have a `sensor.tomorrow_spot_electricity_prices` sensor, containing the next day's prices as a JSON array in the entity's `attributes`:

 ```json
 "data": [
     {"time": "time1", "price": value1},